Primitive Component: SRAM Scrambler

 If the word width of the scrambled memory is smaller than 64bit, the keystream block is truncated to fit the data width.
 If the word width is wider than 64bit, the scrambling primitive by default instantiates multiple PRINCE primitives in order to create a unique keystream for the full datawidth.
 For area constrained settings, the parameter ReplicateKeyStream in prim_ram_1p_scr can be set to 1 in order to replicate the keystream block generated by one single primitive instead of using multiple parallel PRINCE instances (but it should be understood that this lowers the level of security).

-Another CTR mode augmentation that is aimed at breaking the linear address space is SRAM address scrambling.
-The same two-layer S&P network that is used for byte diffusion is leveraged to non-linearly remap the SRAM address as shown in the block diagram above.
-As opposed to the byte diffusion S&P networks, this particular address scrambling network additionally XOR’s in a nonce that has the same width as the address.
+In order to break the linear address space, the CTR mode is augmented with an S&P network to non-linearly remap the SRAM address as shown in the block diagram above.
+The S&P network employed is similar to the one employed in PRESENT and is explained in more detail further below.
+This particular address scrambling network additionally XOR’s in a nonce that has the same width as the address.

 Parameters